vue-email/vue-email/docs/getting-started/setup.md

   await transporter.sendMail(options);
 });
 ```

-If you are not using the server in nuxt, you can easily implement on any framework for example using express:
+If you're not using the server in Nuxt, you can easily implement it on any framework, such as [`Express`](https://expressjs.com/).

 ```ts

 import express from 'express';
 import nodemailer from 'nodemailer';